chiflmas/aero_charts/README.md

-# Spanish airports flying charts personal repository
+# Spanish airports aeronautical charts personal repository

-Downloads all AD2 and AD3 flying charts from https://aip.enaire.es/AIP/ and creates a local repository.
+Downloads all AD2 and AD3 aeronautical charts from https://aip.enaire.es/AIP/ and creates a local repository.

 Multithreading and progress bar.